 India's railway network has grown to around 68,000 km, making it the fourth largest railway network globally.
 For a long time, the network was primarily fueled by coal and diesel, but with increased emphasis on electrification, the share of electrified tracks has surged from 24% in 2000 to over 65% by the end of 2020.
 Additionally, the share of electricity in total energy use by the Indian Railways has seen a corresponding increase, with a renewed focus on transforming railways for long-distance transport and urban public mobility.
+212

 The total Broad-Gauge network for electrification is 64,689 RKM, with more than 66% already being electrified.
 With the increasing electrified network, there has been a complete turnaround in the share of GTKMs hauled by electric traction.
 This has resulted in a reduction in diesel fuel consumption by about 76% and a saving of foreign exchange on imports, besides reduced carbon footprints.
-The highest-ever allocation of INR 7,542 Cr has been made for railway electrification projects during 2021-22, with highly remunerative projects being given importance over zone-wise allocation of funds.
+The highest-ever allocation of INR 7,542 Cr has been made for railway electrification projects during 2021-22, with highly remunerative projects being given importance over zone-wise allocation of funds.212 https://indianrailways.gov.in/railwayboard/uploads/directorate/secretary_branches/IR_Reforms/Mission%20100%25%20Railway%20Electri fication%20-%20Moving%20towards%20Net%20Zero%20Carbon%20Emission.pdf years.
+While India has impressively added to its railway network post-independence, the extent of electrification has trailed, with only close to 66% of the entire Broad Gauge network length being electrified so far.
+However, the advantage of a 66% electrified network is that it accounts for 60% of passenger traffic and 67% of freight traffic for Indian Railways at only 38% of the total fuel bill incurrence.
+Full electrification is regarded as a game-changer in pushing railways further to handle greater freight-hauling requirements and passenger traffic with enhanced speed and lower operating costs.212

-https://indianrailways.gov.in/railwayboard/uploads/directorate/secretary\branches/IR\Reforms/Mission%20100%25%20Railway%20Electri fication%20-%20Moving%20towards%20Net%20Zero%20Carbon%20Emission.pdf

-Figure 166 - Growth of electrified railway network in India
+Figure 166 - Growth of electrified railway network in India212